The 1995 MIT Mystery Hunt can be found here, and it is a

 N |

-teams were supposed to get the digits for the path from the
+4949717 was a phone number.
+Teams were supposed to get the digits

-metapuzzle.
-See the metapuzzle writeup, below.
+for the path from the metapuzzle.
+See the metapuzzle writeup,

 This puzzle is based on the hidden Clue items throughout the rest